 Please contact me if you have any problems with your order.

-I find items shipped to most places in the world (other than Australia, which is where I am based) arrive within Australia Post's designated shipping time of 6-10 days.
-It can, very occasionally, take longer.
+I find items shipped from Australia to most places in the world arrive within Australia Post's designated shipping time of 6-10 days.
+It can, occasionally, take longer.
 I ship with tracking as standard so you can keep an eye on your purchase as it wings its way to you.

 Of course.
 What's the point of jewelry you aren't going to wear!
 Shopping online is convenient, but sometimes you need to see a thing up-close and and in-person to know how you really feel about it.
 If you'd like to return your item, just let me know within 14 days of delivery (please note: purchasers are responsible for return postage costs)